- GDP (PPP):

 - FDI Inflow:

 Panama’s isthmian canal connecting the Caribbean Sea and Pacific Ocean has been a vital conduit for global commerce ever since it opened in 1914.
-An ambitious expansion project was completed in 2016.
-After former President Juan Carlos Varela’s single five-year term ended, President Laurentino “Nito” Cortizo of the Revolutionary Democratic Party (PRD) was elected president and took office in July 2019.
-Although its growth has slowed somewhat in recent years, Panama’s U.S. dollar–based economy has been fueled by the canal’s expansion and other public infrastructure improvement projects and is based primarily on a well-developed services sector that accounts for more than 75 percent of GDP.
-A longtime money-laundering hub, Panama recognized China diplomatically in 2017 and began negotiations on a free-trade agreement.
+President Laurentino “Nito” Cortizo of the Revolutionary Democratic Party (PRD) began a five-year term in 2019.
+Cortizo is negotiating a free-trade agreement with China.
+Although its growth has slowed somewhat in recent years, Panama’s U.S. dollar–based economy has been fueled by the canal’s ambitious 2016 expansion and other public infrastructure improvement projects.
+The well-developed services sector accounts for more than 75 percent of GDP.
+Panama is a longtime money-laundering and illicit drug trafficking hub, and international financial regulators have increased their oversight because of the country’s inability to address its financial system’s vulnerabilities.